emmahastings/my_twiiter_app/README.md

 ### Docker

 A docker file and docker-compose.yml are provided.
-The path to you application.properties file should be included in the docker-compose.yml file.
+The path to your application.properties file should be included in the docker-compose.yml file.

 Example: